Wisdom tooth extraction - The procedure. / Aftercare.

 2) Oral Sedatives.

 "Oral" sedatives are medications that are taken by-mouth (you swallow a liquid or pill).
-One common dental oral sedative is Valium.
+One common oral sedative dentists use is Valium.

 Your dentist will provide you with the instructions that you need, and you must follow them.
 In most cases, a patient is instructed to take their oral sedative about one hour before their dental appointment.

-Because this type of medication can make you drowsy and also affect your behavior and ability to function, when it's taken you must have someone who can monitor you and drive and escort you to and from your dentist's office.
+Because this type of medication will likely make you drowsy and affect your behavior and ability to function, once it's been taken you must have someone to tend to and assist you, including escorting and driving you to and from your dentist's office.

 3) Intravenous sedatives.